 However, building a website based on your sales and marketing objectives is also important — because again, thanks to COVID, when vetting companies, buyers (and job seekers) need information that answers their basic questions before they proceed with contacting you.

 A company’s website is now a member of the sales team, the customer service team, and the employee recruiting team.
 It communicates your brand, history, and values.
 It builds trust and credibility within seconds.

 The cost of relying on an old and clunky website is simply too high in terms of lost sales and potentially, a closed and shuttered business.

 Imagine that the image to the right is what you see on your phone when you’re researching OEMs for your product.

 We’ve blurred the manufacturer’s name, location, logo and phone number from the screenshot but have left everything else the same.

 The broken-looking website design is in complete contradiction to the company’s “built to perfection” brand message.
 This disconnect immediately alerts your subconscious that perhaps the company’s product quality is also lacking.
 It also reduces trust and credibility.

-The statement “serving international clientele” without customer logos to prove the claim makes you question if the company is simply spouting marketing copy.
+The statement “serving international clientele” without customer logos to prove the claim makes buyers question if the company is simply spouting marketing copy.

-The big gap, which appears to be a broken image, means a lost opportunity to wow you with work samples.
+The big gap, which appears to be a broken image, means a lost opportunity to WOW! potential buyers with work samples.
 You’re left wondering what the OEM even does.

-Lacking any enticement to contact this company, you head back to Google to continue your search.
+Lacking any enticement to contact this company, you head back to Google or other search engine to continue your search.